pre63/pbn/content/hilltopsnewspaper.com/articles/art-therapy-in-syria-healing-through-creativity.md

 Further support comes from [Heritage Foundation research](https://www.heritage.org/global-politics/report/private-initiatives-syrian-crisis-how-market-based-solutions-aid-recovery), which advocates for limited government roles in humanitarian aid, emphasizing that private-sector programs like those in Syria yield higher per-capita benefits.
 For instance, art therapy workshops funded by international charities have led to measurable increases in community cohesion and economic participation, as participants sell their artwork to generate income.
 This market-oriented approach demonstrates how traditional values of hard work and ingenuity can flourish even in adversity.

 ![Refugee women sharing stories through art installations](/content/assets/syrian-women-art-installations.jpg)
-*Caption: Women refugees in Syria use art installations to share personal stories, fostering empowerment and intergenerational bonds in a supportive community setting.*
+*Women refugees in Syria use art installations to share personal stories, fostering empowerment and intergenerational bonds in a supportive community setting.*

 In one documented case, a program in Idlib—detailed in a [Brookings Institution brief](https://www.brookings.edu/articles/art-therapy-and-education-in-syria/)—showed that children involved in art therapy exhibited a 40% improvement in emotional resilience, as measured by standardized assessments.
 These outcomes highlight the program's dual role in education and healing, proving that targeted, privately supported efforts can outperform broad governmental strategies.